Rampreet21/C/README.md

 Hii !!
-      i am Rampreet.
+      I am Rampreet
                    And just now I'm learning c language.
-                                                  This is all my learned codes.
+                                                  These are all my learned codes.